ReactorUI/datagrid/README.md

   items: T[]; // Data array for current page
   count: number; // Total number of records
   hasMore: boolean; // Whether more pages available
-}
+  continuationToken: string; // Token to grab more records (For server side pagination, if enabled) }
 ```